nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_4/readme.md

 #### Additional Reading:

-Read the [story](https://pubs.aip.org/physicstoday/Online/29310/Joanne-Cohn-and-the-email-list-that-led-to-arXiv) about how Joanne Cohn’s email list for preprints led to Paul Ginsparg's development of [arXiv](https://arxiv.org/).
+Read the [story](https://pubs.aip.org/physicstoday/Online/29310/Joanne-Cohn-and-the-email-list-that-led-to-arXiv) about how Joanne Cohn's email list for preprints led to Paul Ginsparg's development of [arXiv](https://arxiv.org/).

 ## Other Considerations When Sharing